-- 1) To make a suggestion or inform management of a problem an improvement log is completed. - 2) The forms are located on iCare under Policies and Procedures.
-They are also located near the sign on book and the Diversional Therapy team has forms for residents to complete. - 3) Forms are completed and returned to the Residential Services Managers (RSM) office. - 4) The suggestion or problem are reviewed and if urgent, acted on immediately. - 5) A bi monthly meeting is held consisting of management to discuss improvement logs.
-The actions are discussed and if able evaluations made. - 6) If evaluations are effective the improvement log is closed out.
+- To make a suggestion or inform management of a problem an improvement log is completed. - 2) The forms are located on iCare under Policies and Procedures.
+They are also located at Reception, in the Frangipani Internet Café and the Diversional Therapy team has forms for residents to complete. - Forms are completed and returned to the Nursing Care Manager (NCM) office. - The suggestion or problem are reviewed and if urgent, acted on immediately. - A bi monthly meeting is held consisting of management to discuss improvement logs.
+The actions are discussed and if able evaluations made. - If evaluations are effective the improvement log is closed out.